edmundhung/conform/docs/api/react/future/useControl.md

 > The `useControl` hook is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A React hook that lets you sync the state of an input and dispatch native form events from it.
-This is useful when emulating native input behavior — typically by rendering a hidden base input and syncing it with a custom input.
+A React hook that syncs custom UI components with Conform by bridging them to a hidden native input.
+Use it when integrating components like date pickers, rich selects, or toggles from UI libraries.

 For details on when you need this hook, see the [UI Libraries Integration Guide](../../../integration/ui-libraries.md).